bulletmark/pystand/README.md

                         specify pystand base dir for storing versions and metadata.
 Default is "$HOME/.local/share/pystand" -C CACHE_MINUTES, --cache-minutes CACHE_MINUTES
-                        cache latest release tag fetch for this many minutes, before rechecking for latest.
-Default is 60 minutes --purge-days PURGE_DAYS
+                        cache latest YYYYMMDD release tag fetch for this many minutes, before rechecking for latest.
+Default is 60 minutes
+  --purge-days PURGE_DAYS
-                        cache release file lists for this number of days after last version referencing it is removed.
-Default is 90 days
+                        cache YYYYMMDD release file lists for this number of days after last version referencing it is removed.
-  --github-access-token GITHUB_ACCESS_TOKEN
+                        Default is 90 days --github-access-token GITHUB_ACCESS_TOKEN
                         Optional Github access token.
 Can specify to reduce rate limiting.